-Ryan Steed is a data scientist, project manager, and student.
-He is studying Computational Economics at The George Washington University after graduating from the North Carolina School of Science and Mathematics in 2017.
-He is also a Technology Fellow and project manager at the Innovation Center, George Washington's student startup incubator and innovation accelerator.
+I am a researcher, data scientist and project manager.
+I study Computational Economics at The George Washington University.
+I graduated from the North Carolina School of Science and Mathematics in 2017.
+I am also a Technology Fellow and project manager at the Innovation Center, George Washington's social innovation accelerator.

-Ryan's research interests span fairness and interpretability in AI, computational economics, and philosophy of mind.
-He applies computing technology to social problems.
+My research interests span fair and moral AI, computational economics, and philosophy of mind.
+I apply computing technology to social problems.

 Innovation is important to growth and welfare, and nations sponsor research and craft legislation to encourage it.
 But how can we measure the impact of these investments?
 This research measures the spread of innovation with patent citation network analysis and explores the effect of recent legislation on knowledge flows between inventions.